bullimog-acc/translation/README.md

  5. Check this new csv into Git, superseeding the one in step 3.
  6. Extract the (Welsh) translations from the file, using this tool.
  7. Run the Tool against the messages.en / baselined csv.
-If the newly created csv highlights any changes, this indicates that new translations are required.
+If the newly created csv highlights any changes, this indicates that additional translations are required.
+I.e. the English file has changed since the last csv file was saved / baselined.

 # Notes: